 We all know 1997's nipple-festooned Batman & Robin was garbage, even the man forced (and paid handsomely) to wear the batsuit: George Clooney.
 Clooney has issued apologies for the flick a few times, including on TV in the UK on The Graham Norton Show.
 At the 2014 San Diego Comic Con, Clooney told fans, "Sorry for the nipples on the suit" as well as apologizing for the pun-heavy dialogue (both of which, you have to admit, aren't Clooney's fault in the least).

-#11 on The Hottest Men Over 40see more on George Clooney
+#46 on The Coolest Actors Eversee more on George Clooney

 Most critics would agree that Bruce Willis has plenty to apologize for (North?
 The Color of Night?), but, to his credit, Willis has openly apologized for 1993's Striking Distance.
 He admitted on a 2004 episode of On the Record With Bob Costas that the action flick simply "sucked."